Skip to main content

 Designed to: Allow teammates to get to know each other, offer small work breaks

-Either randomly assigned or by using the Slack plug-in Donut, team members across the company can be paired off for a 15-minute virtual coffee call.
+Either randomly assigned or via the Slack plug-in Donut, team members across the company can be paired off for a 15-minute virtual coffee call.

-The goal of this activity is to allow remote workers to get to know people from other teams while improving the connection between people throughout the entire company.
-It’s an easy way to reduce stress and allow people to chat and mingle with those they may not speak to regularly.
+The goal is to let remote workers meet people from other teams and strengthen connections across the company.
+It’s an easy way to reduce stress and let people chat with colleagues they may not speak to regularly.

 Choosing the right activities for your team

-In the modern workforce, team-building and bonding are essential for creating a work culture your teammates want to participate in.
-Gone are the days of only making small talk with your colleagues at the water cooler — it’s time to go above and beyond to foster a collaborative, productive, and enjoyable workplace.
+Team building and bonding are essential for creating a work culture your teammates want to be part of.
+Small talk at the water cooler isn’t enough—it’s worth going further to foster a collaborative, productive, and enjoyable workplace.

-No matter the size and location of your team, there are always ways to improve your working relationships in fun, creative ways.
-We hope this guide has given you some interesting ideas to explore for your next team-building event or meeting (and that your team gets to know each other better as a result).
+No matter your team’s size or location, there are always fun, creative ways to improve your working relationships.
+We hope this guide gives you ideas to explore for your next team-building event or meeting—and that your team gets to know each other better as a result.

 Do you want to discover previous employee research faster?